adhun36/django-clickhouse-logger/README.md

 except Exception as e:
     capture_exception(e, "add some text here")
 ```
+**Note:** You can integrate `capture_exception` function in any python project.
+Django is not necessary in this case.

 # Time tracker for developers
 Use [Workhours.space](https://workhours.space/) for your working time tracking.
 It is free.